tobiscode/disstans/docsrc/tutorials/tutorial_1.rst

 ---------------------------

-Let's create an empty synthetic station "TUT" located in Los Angeles using :class:`~geonat.station.Station`:
+Let's create an empty synthetic station "TUT" located in Los Angeles using :class:`~disstans.station.Station`:

 .. doctest::

-    >>> from geonat import Station
+    >>> from disstans import Station
     >>> synth_stat = Station(name="TUT", location=(34.05, -118.25, 93))

-Now, let's create a dictionary of :class:`~geonat.models.Model` objects which we would like to use to create our synthetic timeseries.
+Now, let's create a dictionary of :class:`~disstans.models.Model` objects which we would like to use to create our synthetic timeseries.
 We'll start with a linear trend, an annual sinusoid and some steps.

 .. doctest::

     >>> import numpy as np
-    >>> from geonat.models import Polynomial, Sinusoidal, Step
+    >>> from disstans.models import Polynomial, Sinusoidal, Step
     >>> mdl_secular = Polynomial(order=1, time_unit="D", t_reference="2000-01-01")
     >>> mdl_secular.read_parameters(np.array([-1, 5e-3]))
     >>> mdl_annual = Sinusoidal(period=365.25, time_unit="D", t_reference="2000-01-01")